Stuart Forster looks at reasons to visit Ammouliani island in Halkidiki, Greece.

 Many of the settlers who arrived in the 1920s were fishermen and, naturally, they continued to fish off Ammouliani.
 It was only in the 1960s and 1970s that the islanders began to use their bays and beaches to attract tourists.

-Inevitably, on an island settled by fisherfolk, the seafood and fish served in Ammouliani’s restaurants is fresh and highly the recommended by the islanders.
+Inevitably, on an island settled by fisherfolk, the seafood and fish served in Ammouliani’s restaurants are fresh and highly recommended by the islanders.